louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Discuss denial of service attacks and possible protection measures

+###Discuss distributed denial of service attacks and their purpose, methods used for attack and protecting against them (no need to discuss any other type of denial of service attacks).

 ###Explain the terms: Virus, Worm, Trojan Horse and discuss their corresponding protection measures

 ###What does the term "authentication" mean in cryptography and why is authentication needed?
 What is a MAC (Message Authentication Code)?
 Explain the main idea for producing a MAC using a hash function.
 (HMAC algorithms)( You do not need to know the exact formula for HMAC ).
 Explain why this method satisfies the requirements of a MAC.
 Discuss methods of authenticating the time when a message was sent.